FREQUENTLY ASKED QUESTIONS

 Q: What will I be required to purchase?

-A: Although certain items of clothing are needed for the competition, we can work with each candidate to minimize the need for purchasing outfits.
-Teen candidates will need an interview outfit, an evening gown, a fitness outfit, a costume for talent, and a production number outfit.
-It is more than acceptable to borrow items from fellow candidates, former titleholders or friends, or the Miss Spokane Organization closet.
-Miss Spokane's Outstanding Teen is not chosen based on the amount of money she has spent.
+A: Although certain items of clothing are needed for the competition, we can work with each contestant to minimize the need for purchasing outfits.
+Teen contestants will need an interview outfit, a fitness outfit, an evening gown, a costume for talent, and a production number outfit.
+It is more than acceptable to borrow items from fellow contestants, former titleholders or friends, or the Miss Spokane Organization closet.
+Miss Spokane's Teen is not chosen based on the amount of money she has spent.

 Q: What if I do not have a talent?